 Hardiness: USDA Hardiness Zone 4–8

-Mature Size: 6 to 8 ft high and wide.
-Can be pruned for size or trained into a small tree.
+Mature Size: 6 to 8 feet high and wide.
+It can be pruned for size or trained into a small tree.

 Exposure: Full sun to light shade

 Period of Bloom: Late July/August Through Autumn

 At first glance, Hydrangea paniculata ‘Limelight’ appears to be another well-behaved hydrangea that’s easy to grow, not particular about soil or water, and hardy from Zones 4-8, no matter what winter throws its way.
 Not bad for a landscape specimen.
 But ‘Limelight’ goes one step further when it bursts into bright green blossoms in the heat of the summer.

 As with most hydrangeas, they also make an excellent cut or dried flower.
 Here are some tips for drying hydrangeas.